nadelgr/BOMILP_BB/README.txt

                         for a list of such flags and their possible values.

 (2) Output files: Running this software will produce two outputs:
     (a) The standard out displays human-readable updates throughout the execution of the software as well as a detailed summary of the results after termination.
     (b) If desired, a secondary output file is created (which can be named by the user using the appropriate command line flags).
 This file contains the following information, tab delimited:

     1) Number of variables fixed by duality fixing
     2) Number of singleton columns discovered
     3) Number of singleton columns fixed
     4) Number of pairs of dominating columns discovered
     5) Number of bounds tightened using a dominated column
     6) Number of dominated columns fixed
     7) Presolve Phase 1 time
-    8) Total time spent solving firt two single objective MIPs (having objectives 1 and 2)
+    8) Total time spent solving first two single objective MIPs (having objectives 1 and 2)
     9) Prepopulate time
     10) Presolve Phase 2 time
     11) Number of variable bounds tightened during ph2
     12) Total BB time
     13) Number of BB nodes explored
     14) Number of nodes at which local cuts were added
     15) Number of times branching was performed on an objective space disjunction
-	16) Number of times a disjunctive cut was generated using an objective space disjucntion
+    16) Number of times a disjunctive cut was generated using an objective space disjunction
     17) Number of MIPs solved during BB
     18) Number of BB nodes fathomed by PSA running to completion while maintaining integer-feasibility
     19) Number of BB nodes fathomed because the ideal point(s) of (subsets of) the dual bound was dominated
     20) Number of BB nodes fathomed because the ideal segment of the dual bound was dominated
     21) Number of BB nodes fathomed because the ideal point of a subset of the dual bound was dominated and the ideal segment of the remainder of the dual bound was also dominated
     22) Number of BB nodes fathomed after each segment of the dual bound was generated, and each was dominated
     23) Number of variable bounds tightened during entire BB using probing before branching
     24) Number of variable bounds tightened during probing due to infeasibility
     25) Number of variable bounds tightened during probing due to a dominated ideal point
     26) Number of variable bounds tightened during probing due to a dominated ideal segment
     27) Number of variable bounds tightened during probing due to a dominated lower bound set
     28) Total time spent in node processing function during BB
     29) Total time spent in user selected branching function during BB
     30) Total time spent probing during BB
     31) Total time spent generating local cuts during BB
-	32) Total time spent generating disjcuntive cuts during BB
+    32) Total time spent generating disjunctive cuts during BB
     33) Total time spent solving MIPs during BB
     34) Maximum time spent running BB on a subset of the objective space when objective space splitting is employed
     35) Item (33) + Preprocessing/Presolve time (this should be approximately the time to run BB in parallel over each subset when exploiting objective space gaps)
     36) Binary indicator of whether or not BB completely generated the Pareto set
     37) Total time spent until the start of duality gap calculation
     38) Number of open nodes at start of duality gap calculation
     39) Duality gap
     40) Duality gap - as a percent
     41) Length of nondominated subset of the dual bound
     42) Length of nondominated subset of the dual bound - measured as a percentage of the max of the f1-range and f2-range in the objective space

     This file is written in "append" format, i.e., its contents are not overwritten each time a new instance is run.
     Thus, the file is designed to have its contents copied and pasted into a spreadsheet so that multiple instances can be compared.

     ___________________________________________________________________________________________________________________
     Command Line Flags:

     1) -presolve1       Values: T - Presolve phase 1 is turned on
                                 F - Presolve phase 1 is turned off (default)